arupsky/casago/README.md

 3. Install ACF settings json from the repository
 4. Create a page "Landing page" and select landing-page template
 5. Add and upload all content and images in landing page
+6. From Setting > Reading menu, select that landing page as front page
-6. Create menus and add items to those menus
+7. Create menus and add items to those menus
-7. WOW!!
+8. WOW!!
 We are ready to go!!!